decretist/Dissertation/Chapter1/chapter1.md

 as the author of the *Decretum,* as I have done thus far.
 Winroth rejects any presumption of monolithic authorship on stratigraphic grounds.
-He argues that the first recension is "coherent and complete", and that its author intentionally released it into circulation as a "finished product".[^26] (In other words, it did not just prematurely escape into the wild like parts of Augustine's *de Trinitate*.)
+He argues that the first recension is "coherent and complete," and that its author intentionally released it into circulation as a "finished product."[^26] (In other words, it did not just prematurely escape into the wild like parts of Augustine's *de Trinitate*.)
 Winroth thinks of the first and second recensions as distinct textual layers and argues that two different authors